Moving to Jekyll

 Customizing

-You should change the website title and description by changing the corresponding tags on _config.yml
+You should change the website title and description by editing the corresponding fields in _config.yml.

 Publishing